See all Stories

 “Margy was a doer,” Dr. Vahdat says.
 “She was very pragmatic and always wanted to be a part of the solution.
 She contributed so much to research, and part of her legacy is to never make others go through what she did.”

-After living for years with cancer, Margy died peacefully on May 12, 2019, surrounded by her family.
+After living many quality-of-life years with cancer, Margy died peacefully at Memorial Sloan Kettering on Mother’s Day in 2019 surrounded by her family and friends.
 Contributing to Margy’s legacy will help make a difference in the lives of millions of women with breast cancer.
-The TNBC Research fund was established in loving memory of Margy, beloved wife, mom, grandma, and friend.
+The TNBC Research Fund was established in loving memory of Margy, beloved wife, mom, grandma, and friend.